 A power of attorney is a document in which an individual, referred to as the principal or grantor, appoints someone else, referred to as the agent or attorney-in-fact.
-The agent is granted the ability to act on behalf of the principal in the capacity specified in the document on certain matters, such as financial, business, medical, legal, and more.
-Though these powers tend to be limited and will expire if the principal is medically incapacitated or dies, the principal can determine when and how their agent can utilize their powers depending on what they believe they require.
+The attorney-in-fact is granted the ability to act on behalf of the principal in the capacity specified in the document on certain matters, such as financial, business, medical, legal, and more.
+Though these powers tend to be limited and will expire if the person is medically incapacitated or dies, the person can determine when and how their agent can utilize their powers depending on what they believe they require.

-This is a type power of attorney that grants an agent the authority to act on the grantor’s behalf to some degree even after they have become incapacitated.
+A durable power of attorney is a type of power of attorney that grants an agent the authority to act on the grantor’s behalf to some degree even after they have become incapacitated.

 This document endows an individual with the right to make healthcare decisions for the principal when they are unable to give consent or their ability to do so is limited to a sufficient degree.